Power of Attorney Letter for Child Care

 • Access to mobile devices, the internet, and other electronic gadgets must be done under strict supervision.

-• Friends and other relatives should seek the permission of the caregiver to meet the child.
+• Friends and relatives should obtain permission from the caregiver to meet the child.